 Miracle spent the summer of 2016 in the fields with her little baby Maedee, she also looked after Posy when we lost her mum.
 She was never far from her babies and could become a little over protective if she saw dogs around.
 I had a few reports of Miracle chasing dogs.
 Most people saw the funny side of it though, they all knew Miracle and to be fair to her if she caught up with the dogs she would then try and play with them as she had done with Peter the Puppy for all her life.
 Miracle absolutely loved this summer, she even gave me two of her best ever photo poses: one giving me her cheeky grin and the other was a full 'I could be a show cow' pose! (see below).
 She also did a great job bringing up Maedee.

 Weaning Maedee from Miracle in the October was quite a task.
 Most cows will get over having their baby taken away from them within three to five days, not Miracle!
 She was still shouting at me ten days later.
 She was housed for the first part of this winter with our Autumn calving group, this again gave her the chance to be Auntie Miracle.
 In mid-January she had her next calf to adopt, due to complications after a caesarian we had to have our lovely Amy put to sleep.
 Miracle now had Elizabeth to look after.
 Elizabeth was slightly different to Maedee in the fact she knew how to suckle.
 Miracle's face was a picture the first time Elizabeth went under her to try and find milk, I have to say Elizabeth's face was also quite good when she realised there was none!
 So again I was bottle feeding a calf and Miracle was being mum and guess what?
 Yes it those two words again hoof and wrapped only this time it is probably the worst yet!
 Miracle again mothered Elizabeth as her own, they were never far away from each other.
 I thought Miracle was going to knock the door down one day when I had Elizabeth out to de-horn her.
 Miracle as ever never failed to make me laugh: whilst feeding Elizabeth one day I obviously left the milk bucket too close to the feed fence.
 On hearing a strange noise I looked around to see Miracle drinking the milk, all grown up but still a baby at heart or as I said to her "Pop goes Miracle".
-Elizabeth has, just like Maedee, certainly caught the Miracle bug - still today (17th August 2017) Elizabeth is most insistent on having a bottle of milk a day and guess what?
-I do it and sing "Pop goes Elizabeth"!
+Elizabeth has, just like Maedee, certainly caught the Miracle bug - in August 2017 she was still most insistent on having a bottle of milk a day and guess what?
+I did it and sang "Pop goes Elizabeth"!

 At turnout in 2017 I noticed Miracle had a slight limp.
 This did not seem to stop her though and she spent many hours chasing Elizabeth across the field, or me if I was going to fill the creep feeder up.
 As the summer has gone on I noticed a major change in Miracle.
 Her walking got a lot worse, she struggled to keep up with the others because of this and started to lose a lot of condition.
 I decided to get her Auntie Katie the vet over to have a look and unfortunately with our thermal imaging technology we found that as I had suspected she had damaged her shoulder.
 It was at this point that I had to make the best decision for Miracle and due to the fact it was damaged beyond repair and she did look like she was in pain I had to make one of the hardest decisions of my life.